SemyanovVisuals/educational-chemistry-xr-toolkit/README.md

 ### Features
 - Game Mode: Provides a clear objective to guide the user through the experience.
-- Extensible Codebase: Designed to support an expanding library of chemical reactions, including combinatioan, single and double-replacement types.
+- Extensible Codebase: Designed to support an expanding library of chemical reactions, including combination, single- and double-replacement types.
 - Expanded Chemistry: Features a growing variety of chemical entities and reactions for richer interaction.
 - Interactive Watch Catalog: Easily browse and add chemical entities directly to the scene.
 - Blackboard Assistant: Displays reaction formulas or helpful hints to support learning.